How to Make Money in High School (My $20/Hour Story)

 And today, I want to show you.

 For 10 years, I’ve wanted to show you how changing your approach — zigging when others zag in money, business, even relationships — can be incredibly liberating.
-So I decided to put my money where my mouth is.

 Interestingly, when you write about earning more, people’s reactions are reflexively negative:

 “There’s no way anybody would hire me…I don’t have any skills that somebody would pay for.”